 All decisions to establish new Methods Groups, or dissolve current Methods Groups, are made by the Editor-in-Chief following advice from the Methods Executive.
 The Editor-in-Chief has line responsibility for all of the activities of these Groups, however, in most cases the direct oversight, management and support of Methods will be provided by the Methods Executive.

 The Methods Executive supports the Methods Groups and wider methods community in Cochrane.
-The Methods Executive is a conduit for communication and information flow between the Methods Group Convenors and the Editor-in-Chief, Editorial Board, Scientific Committee, Cochrane Council and Cochrane Central Executive.
+The Methods Executive is a conduit for communication and information flow between the Methods Group Convenors and the Editor-in-Chief, Editorial Board, Cochrane Council and Cochrane Central Executive.

 Step 0: Expression of Interest